kunalbhat/replyall-scraper/README.md

 ### How it works

 ##### Nokogiri

-Using [Nokogiri](http://www.nokogiri.org/), the page can very easily be parsed.
+Parsing an HTML/XML document is very easey with [Nokogiri](http://www.nokogiri.org/).
 After that, all the `divs` with class `freddie` are pulled into an array.
 The first one of those is the current Freddie.

 ```
 doc = Nokogiri::HTML(open("http://www.mailchimp.com/replyall"))